Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 She chinned him.
 The organiser began shouting about abuse in the workplace and fished out a clipboard.
 That was the last straw.
 Clipboards are like a red rag to a bull where Vom is concerned, at which she swiftly flung her stool at him and the whole crowd whipped up into a brawl.
 There’s still a folding chair on the roof of the Rising Sun pub, and someone’s cockerel weather vane is well buggered.

-Notwithstanding, we did have a very pleasant afternoon.
-We got Vom out of the nick by fibbing dreadfully about menopause and the effects on the female temper.
-The fact that it was recently International Women’s Day helped, I feel.
-So we decided we’d take the Cliff Top Railway which was like a bone-shaking water-powered lift with definite issues of altitude sickness and alarming perspective.
+Later, we decided we’d take the Cliff Top Railway which was like a bone-shaking water-powered lift providing the traveller with issues of altitude sickness and alarming perspective.
 I managed to keep things jolly while Vom orated that the whole system is designed to dupe the visitor.
 She claimed it’s solely for thick people to stand at the bottom, squint up with mouths open like dead fish, pay thruppence, then stand at the top only to squint down with mouths open like dead fish, then be conned out of sixpence for tea and a bun without the pleasure of ‘feeding dangerous gulls’.
 We almost avoided a fight in the carriage, when Vom stated nobody who lives in the Midlands should be allowed to travel outside the Midlands.
-Mr and Mrs Ivor Mirkin of Edgebaston were restrained while she rambled, and their sudden fall over the side will remain a mystery.
+Mr and Mrs Ivor Merkin of Edgebaston were restrained while she rambled, and their sudden fall over the side will thankfully remain a mystery.
 All in all, it was a lovely view and all was going well.
-Then we had to get Folly out of the Poison Unit, as she’d eaten something in someone’s clifftop garden and began hallucinating and frothing.
-To be honest, I didn’t notice for twenty minutes.
+Then, an hour later, we had to take Folly to the Poison Unit.
+She’d eaten something in someone’s clifftop garden and began hallucinating and frothing.
+To be blattidly honest, I didn’t notice for twenty minutes.

 Clattery thing that attracks people who say ‘Ooh look Stan!’

 Oh, and one more.
 We were a party of four.
-Where in the name of Zeus’s nutsack is Aunt Bench?
+Where in the name of Zeus’s Nutsack is Aunt Bench?

 Bench Of The Week

-Today is Friday, and time to celebrate ‘Bench Of The Week’, so for those among you who may have missed earlier posts – here is Aunt Bench.
+Today is Friday, and it’s time to celebrate ‘Bench Of The Week’, so, for those among you who may have missed earlier stories – here is Aunt Bench.

 Aunt Bench is one of my elder sisters, and lives in East Bung, with her only daughter, Folly.
-Bench has never quite recovered from a difficult birth experience, as Folly was delivered by tractor pulling.
-Even now, the trauma has left Bench with a terrible addiction to licking fly papers, and we frequently find her slumped by the pantry cupboards, stuck to several sheets of it, in a state of delirium.
+Bench has never quite recovered from a vexatious birth experience, as Folly was delivered by tractor pulling.
+Even this day, the trauma has left Bench with an overwhelming addiction to licking fly papers, and we frequently find her slumped by the pantry cupboards, with several sheets adorning her thin body, in a state of delirium.

-Folly is now 30, but I fear Bench will always feel the need to leave her under the beady eye of Mrs Coddy, who in my opinion is like the SS branch of neighbourhood watch.
-Bench enjoys several hobbies, including staring at people in public, beard shows, barking classes, quilling and looking at the letter ‘o’ (some folk really are odd, you know).
+Folly is now thirty years of age, but I fear Bench will always be duty bound to leave her under the beady eye of Mrs Coddy (who in my opinion is the SS branch of neighbourhood watch).
+Bench enjoys several hobbies, including staring at people in public, beard shows, barking classes, quilling and looking at the letter ‘o’.
+It’s quite a marvel when she combines them all in a single hour.

-As a young child, she was a skilled competitor in our local dance competitions, and would frequently wow judges with her own slant on the St Vitus Dance, a regional favourite.
+As a young child, she was a skilled competitor in our local dance competitions, and would frequently astonish judges with her own interpretation of the St Vitus Dance, a regional favourite and an invention of an ancestor of ours.
 Her fears and phobias include brown windsor soup, question marks, woad, and Folly, her daughter.
-She has favoured the more delicate beard, in contrast to Vom and Turgid, who do not like using the thinning scissors.
-Bench likes the feminine look, which also causes her to wear sleeves as she does not care to display her Navy tattoos in public.
+She has favoured the more delicate beard, in contrast to our other bearded relatives, Aunt Vom and Aunt Turgid, who do not like thinning scissors.
+Bench favours the feminine look, which also compels her to wear sleeves as she does not care to display her Navy tattoos in public.

-As a member of the RSPB, she fosters abandoned wrens, which she allows to nest in her hair.
-The bun allows them warmth, shelter, and security.
-When on a bus into town, or in the vets to get her jabs, you could be forgiven for thinking she’s innocently adjusting a hairpin, when actually she is often posting in a mealworm that she’s stealthily taken from her handbag to feed her adopted brood.
-Also a member of Crow Lovers United, she has made an effort to learn their language.
-She is often observed on other people’s television aerials ‘kaaarking’ her head off, stealing chip papers from bins and rampaging across car parks to rip off windscreen seals with her ‘pretend’ beak.
+As a member of the RSPB, she fosters abandoned wrens, which she allows to nest freely in her hair.
+The bun allows them warmth, shelter, and some morsel of security.
+When on a bus into town, or in the vet to get her jabs, you could be forgiven for thinking she’s innocently adjusting a hairpin, when actually she is often posting in a mealworm that she’s stealthily taken from her handbag to feed her adopted brood.
+Bench is also a member of The Human and Crow Vocal Collective, she has made wonderful efforts to learn their language.
+She is frequently observed on neighbouring television aerials ‘kaaarking’ her head off, stealing chip papers from bins and rampaging across car parks to rip off windscreen seals with her ‘pretend’ beak.

 A fascinating, odd, troubled soul.
 Many a time I could cheerfully take a plank of wood to her, but that’s family.
 Well, it’s mine, at any rate.
-But although, like Bagpuss, she is a baggy, and bit loose at the seams, Emily loved him.
-And we love Bench.
+But although, like Bagpuss, she is a baggy, and bit loose at the seams, we love Bench.